jeffmaley/awsssoreporting/README.md

 AWS IAM Identity Center (FKA AWS SSO) connects an IdP to an AWS Organization.
 Identities are granted access (in the form of Permission Sets) to accounts.
 The combined identity/permission set/account binding is called an *assignment*.
 It is challenging to use the AWS Console to generate a report of all granted access.
 This package provides a way of reporting this access to the terminal or a CSV.

+## Installation

+python3 -m pip install awsssoreporting

 ## Usage

+Because this utility uses the AWS IAM Identity Center and Organization APIs, it must be run from the Organization management account.

+export AWS_PROFILE=<your AWS profile>
+export AWS_DEFALT_REGION=<region AWS Identity Center is configured in>

 awsssoreporting.py \[-a | -u\] -c -f myfile.csv -q
 * -a  Report access by AWS account